dickwolff/Export-To-Ghostfolio/README.md

 The repository contains a sample `.env` file.
 Rename this from `.env.sample`.

-- Put your Trading 212 export file path in the `INPUT_FILE` variable.
+- Put your export file path in the `INPUT_FILE` variable.
+This has to be relative to the root of the project.
 - Put the Ghostfolio account name where you want your transactions to end up at in `GHOSTFOLIO_ACCOUNT_ID`
   - This can be retrieved by going to Accounts > select your account and copying the ID from the URL